wizmo2/TAudio-Case/tembed/Readme.md

 ## Development code

 Use the [Projects Web-Installer](https://wizmo2.github.io/TAudio-Case/), or my [squeezelite-esp32 fork](https://github.com/wizmo2/squeezelite-esp32/tree/dev-tembed-s3) has a dev-tembed-s3 branch.
 This needs to be comiled and flashed with esp-idf v4.4.5.
 The branch includes modified code to support the lower resultion ST7789 SPI display and APA102 leds.
-I have cspot manually excluded as it does not complie easily under windows.
+My PURE build manually excluded BT, Airplay, and CSpot (as they do not currently work well under the S3 platform).

 The latest version is fully functional.